rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 2. Change event driver to make events return a new version of the document being edited instead of a projection

-How can I make tiny progress to any of the two ideas?
+How can I make tiny progress on any of the two ideas?

 Changing how the driver work seems like a big task that is hard to do in small steps.
 But moving projection state to documents seems like something that could